 I’ve already mourned the loss of my birthing years on this blog.
 No need to regurgitate those feelings again this early in the day.
 I’ve already done my makeup!!
 Please!

-Instead, I’m going to focus on the future – the wishes – the hopes and dreams.
+Instead, I’m going to focus on the future – the 13th birthday wishes – the hopes and dreams.
 All the things I pray my firstborn gets to experience now that she is turning into a woman.

 Now that she is becoming more than what she was yesterday.